 Intensive Cheesemaking Course 1

-We start with basic cheesemaking principles, but we quickly move to more advanced cheesemaking techniques.
-If you are just starting cheesemaking or have previous cheesemaking experience you can still benefit from the theory and techniques that are provided at this course.
-The techniques that you will use can easily be applied to other cheeses, not just the ones we make at the course.
+We start with basic cheesemaking principles and move to more advanced cheesemaking techniques over the two days.
+Whether you are just starting cheesemaking or have previous cheesemaking experience you can still benefit from the theory and techniques that you will learn.
+The techniques that you discover will be able to be easily applied to other cheeses, not just the ones we make at the course.
 These techniques are also easily adapted to goat and other animals’ milk.
-The cheeses that you will make and go home with are:

 Farmhouse Cheddar: aged for 6 to 9 months, this cheese provides techniques for making aged and harder and pressed styles of cheese.

-Traditional Greek Feta: Feta can be a strong flavored, dry and crumbly cheese that is a great addition to fresh salads, or you can very simply change the recipe to make it a soft creamy easy eating cheese;
+Traditional Greek Feta: Feta can be a strong flavoured, dry and crumbly cheese that is a great addition to fresh salads, or you can very simply change the recipe to make it a soft creamy easy eating cheese;